modelscope/richdreamer/gpu_installation_guide.md

 ### Installing Torch

 Through trial and error, my team has found that Python 3.10 and Cuda 11.7 works best for this model.
+You can modify these steps if wanting to install another CUDA version.

 ```
 conda create -n myenv10 python=3.10